Taylor Walls Player Props: Rays vs. Twins

 Taylor Walls At The Plate

-- Walls has six doubles, two triples, seven home runs and 24 walks while batting .222.
+- Walls is batting .216 with six doubles, two triples, seven home runs and 24 walks.

-- Walls has picked up a hit in 50.0% of his 44 games this year, with more than one hit in 11.4% of them.
+- Walls has reached base via a hit in 22 games this year (of 45 played), and had multiple hits in five of those games.

-- He has hit a long ball in 13.6% of his games this season, and 4.1% of his plate appearances.

-- Walls has an RBI in 13 of 44 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- Walls has picked up an RBI in 28.9% of his games this season, with more than one RBI in 6.7% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 22 games this year, with multiple runs six times.
+- In 22 of 45 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.